Exhausted. In pain. Having only a few hours a day that I was able to push through to get stuff done. I was tired of being tired all the time.

 I am not a doctor or any kind of medical professional.
 This article is not intended as advice.
 It is a part of my recovery story.
 See the full disclosure and liability disclaimer.

 Consult your healthcare provider before starting any treatments.

 My Morning Routine for More Energy

 My morning routine was a part of my adrenal fatigue recovery plan.

-I didn’t always do all of the following every morning but I did them as often as I could.
+I didn’t always do all of the following every morning, but I did them as often as possible.

 1. Homeopathic Medicines

 I used various homeopathic remedies over the years, including:

 - Hormone Combination by DesBio (to treat hormonal imbalance)